frederic-perez/AmE-dictionary/dictionary.md

 __nonstaff jobs__
 __nonstop__
 __noose__ (nooses) :two::shit:
-__normalcy__ _n_ :three::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy," about getting back to normal life after the war.
+__normalcy__ _n_ :four::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy," about getting back to normal life after the war.
 Since then, the word has been used often instead of "normality." _It took me months to get back to normalcy._
 __nose > running noses__
 __nosebleeds__
 __not even close__ :dart: